Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4-Deploy-React-App/lesson-4-Deploy-React-App.md

 When you built the Furry Friends Gallery Mark II in the very last lesson, you used two environment variables to access your Dog API, namely `REACT_APP_DOG_API_URL` and `REACT_APP_DOG_API_KEY`.

-So how do you make these variables available at build time for an app in Netlify?
-Fortunately, like all good build pipelines, Netlify provides us with the option to add environment variables to be used at build time.
+So, how do you make these variables available at build time for an app in Netlify?
+Fortunately, like all good build pipelines, Netlify provides you with the option to add environment variables to be used at build time.

-If you take a look toward the bottom of the build settings screen you see an ‘Advanced build settings’ section.
+If you take a look toward the bottom of the build settings screen, you see an ‘Advanced build settings’ section.

 ![](assets/adv-build.png)